r-teller/bigip-nginx-k8s/readme.md

 # Overview
 This demo was put in place to simplify the process of deploying F5 BIG-IP & NGINX-Ingress Controller running inside of Kubernetes and was based on the bridging the divide webinar.

-The provided CFT will create all required decencies in AWS and deploy a configured Big-IP and Kubernetes environment.
+The provided CFT will create all required dependencies in AWS and deploy a configured Big-IP and Kubernetes environment.
 Once the environment is created you will be able to demo the following scenarios
 1. Big-IP acting as the initial point of ingress into a customers environment with a manually configured virtual-server managed by David that is able to dynamically forward traffic to nginx-ingress controller that is owned by Olivia
 2. Big-IP acting as the initial point of ingress into a customers environment with a dynamically configured virtual-server that is able to dynamically forward traffic to nginx-ingress controller, both objects are managed by Olivia
 3. Olivia easily adds OWASP top 10 protection to her application by updating the K8s configuration